rahul4427/spring-flux-notification/README.md

 ## Thought process and problem solving
 I wanted to create a system where-in a user can receive his/her updates without continous polling or timely polling.
 My requirement was to establish a continous connection where the server can send data to the client whenever it wants.
 I went ahead checking for reactive programming and came accross WebFlux, WebSink and publisher.
-Then I came up with a plan to to create different publishers for different active users.
+Then I came up with a plan to create different publishers for different active users.
+</br></br>
 Create a new publisher and sink if a user just came active and return the already assigned publisher if the user is accessing in multiple places and at last closing the publisher and sink when all the subscribers are closed.
 Here we can have as many different users having there tabs opened and receive there personal notifications.
+</br></br>
 I have implemented a basic
 UI for getting the notification and have used swagger for documentation and also acting as our notification creator(for sending message/notification to desired user) .
 </br>